The Resilience of Plants

 Cryptanthus needing division.

 Cryptanthus is a genus of colorfully leaved terrestrial bromeliads (Bromeliaceae family).
-The term Cryptanthus means “hidden flower”; the plants do flower, but the blooms are small and sometimes hidden by the foliage.
+The term Cryptanthus means “hidden flower”.
+The plants do flower, but the blooms are small and sometimes hidden by the foliage.
 These Earth Stars are grown for their tough, often spiny-edged leaves.
-Foliage color can range from shades of green, gray, and brown to silver and black, to burgundy, bright pink, and red.
+Foliage color can range from shades of green, gray, and brown, to silver and black, to burgundy, bright pink, and red.

 Tillandsia Cotton Candy Tillandsia - Quanmanu / Pixabay